milkdromeda/milkdromeda.github.io/charter/index.md

 (8) Any content that is sexual in nature for the purposes of entertainment of the viewer is prohibited at any time.

+(9) The period of time from 10:30 pm to 7:30 am, is considered bed time with the exception of Fridays, which is from 10:15 pm to 7:15 am.

+## 12. Physical and mental health

-(9) The period of time from 10:30 pm to at least 7:00 am is considered bed time.
-It should be followed to the best ability and its minimum duration must be 7 hours.
+(1) Bed time of s.
+11(9) should be followed to the best ability and its minimum duration must be 6 hours.

+(2) Food should be eaten until the noticeable perception of fullness, providing that it is reasonably healthy given the available options.

+(3) Moderate to intense exercise of at least 3 hours or casual exercise of at least 5 hours a week should be guaranteed.

+(4) The consumption of any forms of addictive substances and drugs are strictly prohibited.
+This includes caffeinated drinks, alcohol, cigarettes, marijuana etc.

+(5) If any addictive substances are consumed voluntarily twice within a week or drugs once at any point, two sane adults above the age of 18 must be consulted directly and in-person within five days.

+(6) A section 1 analysis must not be conducted on all of subsection 4-6 without carrying out the proceedings of subsection (5) first.

+(7) Showers, under ten minutes of running water to the principles of s.
+9(2), should be taken at least every three days unless impossible or justified by a substantial reason.

+(8) Undesirable marks must not be taken seriously.
+If the problem persists:
+a) a discussion can be made with the instructor;
+b) the reasons for the mark should be considered;
+c) the test or assignment should be corrected and noted down for future reference.

+(9) If academic pressure becomes an ongoing issue or intensify to severly, two sane adults above the age of 18 must be consulted directly and in-person within five days.

-## 11. Notwithstanding clause
+## Notwithstanding clause
-(1) It may be expressly declared and recorded in a note, as the case may be, that an action or conduct thereof shall operate notwithstanding a provision included in section 7(2-3), section 8 (4-5), section 9 (2), section 10 and section 11 (1-7, 9) of this Charter.
+(1) It may be expressly declared and recorded in a note, as the case may be, that an action or conduct thereof shall operate notwithstanding a provision included in ss.
+7(2-3), 8(4-5), 9(2), 10 and 11(1-7, 9) of this Charter.

 (2) An action in respect of which a declaration made under this section is in effect shall have such operation as it would have but for the provision of this Charter referred to in the declaration.